 Use a Password Removal Tool to Unlock iPad

-- It has very user-friendly interface.
+- It has a very user-friendly interface.
 You can definitely unlock your iPad with several clicks.

 - It provides all firmware versions that are available for your iPad, so you don't have to install the latest firmware.

 - It comes with Mac and Windows versions.
-Almost all iOS versions and iOS devices are supported.
+Almost all iOS versions and iOS devices are supported, even the latest iOS 13.

 Now you can download the program and follow the step-by-step guide to unlock your iPad.